allcloud-io/TrustStack/README.md

 # TrustStack: Enabling Sensitive Workloads in the Public Cloud with Prevention-First Security and Builder Agility

-TrustStack is a prevention-first cybersecurity framework enabling highly regulated organizations, government agencies, and defense units to securely run sensitive workloads in AWS commercial regions.
-Developed in close collaboration with the AWS Identity Services and Landing Zone Accelerator teams, TrustStack combines military-grade standards with developer agility—ensuring sensitive workloads are protected without compromising innovation or speed.
+TrustStack is a prevention-first cybersecurity framework that enables highly regulated organizations, government agencies, and defense units to securely run sensitive workloads in AWS commercial regions.
+We’ve worked with teams such as the AWS Identity Services and Landing Zone Accelerator teams.
+TrustStack combines military-grade standards with developer agility, ensuring sensitive workloads are protected without compromising innovation or speed.

 ---